PKMLab/tekmc/README.md

 The advantage of Trajectory Extending Kinetic Monte Carlo technique lies in utlisation of the final probability matrix, to perform significantly long simulations that represnet the true dynamics of the input system.
 This enables studying long-time dynamics of slowly diffusing systems that would otherwise take significant computation time.

+# Article
+Details regarding this work are available here: https://doi.org/10.48550/arXiv.2311.02878 Please cite the above if you have used any part of this work.

 # Usage
 To run, modify [run_tekmc.py](tools/run_tekmc.py) for your simulation trajectories and run using python.
 Object of TEKMC class requires the following inputs.